jfowl/server/README.md

 [![POEditor][poeditor-image]][poeditor-url]
 [![Mastodon][social-mastodon-image]][social-mastodon]

-CodiMD lets you create real-time collaborative markdown notes.
-You can test-drive it by visiting our [CodiMD demo server][codimd-demo].
+HedgeDoc lets you create real-time collaborative markdown notes.
+You can test-drive it by visiting our [HedgeDoc demo server][hedgedoc-demo].

 **Note**: CodiMD is in the process of [changing its name to HedgeDoc](https://github.com/codimd/server/issues/452).